classtranscribe/Deployment/README.md

 ### Option 1- Frontend only Local Development

-In such a development environment only the frontend code runs locally, while all the backend is run on a remote VM, To run this,
+This option is designed for frontend web developers.
+The frontend code runs locally, while all the backend is run on a remote Virtual Machine.

 1. Make a copy of the `sample-environment-variable-file.local.frontend.env` as `.env`

   `cp sample-environment-variable-file.local.frontend.env .env`

-2. Update the required environment variables in the .env file, (instructions are provided in the sample file).
+2. Update the required environment variables in the .env file, (instructions are provided in the sample file) to connect to your development server.

 3. Build and run docker-compose only for frontend